Gilruth on Early Settlers 14 Mar 1872

 Our readers must refer to the last issue of the Register to understand the proper connection:

 About 1807 or 1808, next below, settled Daniel MCCARTNEY, who, after living some time on the bank of the river, moved back near the center of the bottom, where the road now runs.
 His wife’s name was Sarah.
 Their children’s names were Hannah, William, Daniel, Sarah, Vincent, and Peter.
 Hannah married Vincent SCHUTE (also spelled Shute – smk); William, DAVIDSON (in KY).
 Sarah married John STEWART; William and Stewart settled on John’s Creek, a tributary of Symmes Creek.
-MCCARTNEY was a member of the Baptist Church and lived by farming.
+MCCARTNEY was a member of the Baptist Church and worked as a farmer.

 In his day, he was considered one of the best hands with the scythe in these parts.
 After living for many years and proving himself, he, with the younger members of the family, also his son-in-law, Richard SHUTE, moved to Indiana and settled near Covington, on the Wabash, where SHUTE, from being a poor orphan boy, became the owner of some nine or ten quarter sections of land with other things in abundance.

 About 1800, or perhaps earlier, next below, settled Michael BACCUS.
 His wife’s name was Margaret.
 They had a daughter named Susannah.
 BACCUS cleared a field of a few acres and lived here for some years.
-He farmed and hunted some but made himself useful to the farmers by spaying hogs, etc. He moved down below Pine Creek and bought a farm on which he fixed himself comfortably.
+He farmed and hunted some, but made himself useful to the farmers by spaying hogs, among other tasks.
+He moved down below Pine Creek and bought a farm on which he fixed himself comfortably.

-After he left, Nathaniel Davidson settled on the place as land owner.
+After he left, Nathaniel Davidson settled on the place as the landowner.
 His wife’s maiden name was Elizabeth Kelly.
 Their children’s names were John, Joseph, Luke, Kitty, and Thomas.
-Who John, Joseph, and Thomas married has passed away from me, but Luke married a daughter of James BLACK, and Kitty married James COLLINS.
+John, Joseph, and Thomas have passed away, but Luke married a daughter of James Black, and Kitty married James Collins.

 After he left, John DAVIDSON, an elder brother of Nathaniel, settled on the place as a landowner.
 His wife’s maiden name was Susannah LAMBERT, but she was familiarly called “Sukey.”
-When they lived here a few years, then moved up above Storms Creek, and opened a farm where Ironton now stands.
+When they lived here for a few years, they moved up above Storms Creek and opened a farm where Ironton now stands.
 John DAVIDSON was among the first-class citizens of Lawrence County.
-He sustained at different times the office of Squire, Judge of the Court, and for one term, that Legislator.
-He lived by farming; hunted occasionally.
+He held the offices of Squire, Judge of the Court, and, for one term, that of Legislator at different times.
+He lived by farming and hunted occasionally.

-After DAVIDSON left, the place was tenanted by Samuel CLARK, Gabriel NEFF, and Aaron BROWN, all of which have been named above; and lastly, Andrew DAVIDSON, the younger brother of the DAVIDSON family, settled on the place as a landowner, but at a period too late to be recognized as a first settler, though between fifty and sixty years ago.
+After DAVIDSON left, the place was tenanted by Samuel CLARK, Gabriel NEFF, and Aaron BROWN, all of whom have been named above.
+Lastly, Andrew DAVIDSON, the younger brother of the DAVIDSON family, settled on the place as a landowner, but at a period too late to be recognized as a first settler, though between fifty and sixty years ago.

-Next below, about 1798 settled, Jacob SUITER ().
+Next, in about 1798, Jacob SUITER settled.
 His wife’s maiden name was Margaret MASTERS.
 Their children were Hiram, William, Phillip, Jeremiah, and Mordecai.
 The falling of a scaffold in middle age killed Hiram.
 Phillip has been married four times, lives some fifteen miles from me, and is respectable.
-One of his sons went into the army in our late war, a sergeant, came out a captain and is now the Recorder of Scott Co., Iowa.
+One of his sons went into the army during our late war, as a sergeant, and came out a captain; he is now the Recorder of Scott County, Iowa.
 William is dead, and Mordecai lives in Kansas and is a preacher.

-Through but a child myself, there was something so solemn and impressive in the matter and manner that it left an indelible impression on my mind.
-Some thirty years ago, there were two of his sons in these parts, viz: Sylvester and Ennoch, but I am rather inclined to think that CRANK and his family have all long since passed away.
+Though I was a child myself, there was something so solemn and impressive in the matter and manner that it left an indelible impression on my mind.
+Some thirty years ago, there were two of his sons in these parts, viz, Sylvester and Ennoch, but I am rather inclined to think that CRANK and his family have all long since passed away.

 About 1805 or 1806, Amaziah DAVIDSON settled on the place as owner.
 His wife’s name was Sarah THOMPSON.
 Their children’s names were Edith, Rebecca, Jesse, Nancy, and Job.
 Edith married Jacob BUMGARNER; Rebecca married Job DAVIS.
-Jesse married Miss TRUMBO; Nancy married Ephriam OAKES; Job moved with his father to Massac County, Illinois.
+Jesse married Miss Trumbo; Nancy married Ephraim Oaks; Job moved with his father to Massac County, Illinois.

-Shortly after DAVISON (Davisson or Davidson) settled here, he sold his farm (100 acres) to Elisha WHITE for $700, $300 in hand and the balance on time, secured by a mortgage on the land.
-WHITE, with a hired man Joseph GULICK, wrought hard and did a great deal of clearing.
-WHITE started for New England for money to pay for the place but was never heard of afterward.
-Before the foreclosing of the mortgage,
+Shortly after DAVISON (Davisson or Davidson) settled here, he sold his 100-acre farm to Elisha WHITE for $700, with $300 in hand and the balance due on time, secured by a mortgage on the land.
+WHITE, with a hired man, Joseph GULICK, wrought hard and did a great deal of clearing.
+WHITE started for New England for money to pay for the place, but was never heard of afterward.
+Before the foreclosure of the mortgage,

-After the death of Doc MERRILL, the place was occupied by Josiah MARKHAM, in 1808-09.
-His wife’s name I never knew.
-Their children’s names were Jacob, Stephen, William, Moses, and Randall; all grown up when they came and all married but the two latter.
+After the death of Doc MERRILL, the place was occupied by Josiah MARKHAM in 1808-09.
+I never knew his wife’s name.
+Their children’s names were Jacob, Stephen, William, Moses, and Randall, all of whom had grown up when they came, and all of whom were married, except the latter two.
 They were all blacksmiths.
 MARKHAM’S was the first blacksmith shop on the river between Big Sandy and the Grant.

 They were strongly suspected of making counterfeit money, whether justly or not, I know not, but I do know that pewter dollars were very common about this time.
-After this, DAVIDSON foreclosed his mortgage, returned to his farm, lived and raised his family there, moved to Massac County, Illinois, and died there.
+After this, Davidson foreclosed on his mortgage, returned to his farm, lived there, and raised his family.
+He then moved to Massac County, Illinois, and died there.

-After George STEWART left his improvement at the foot of the hill, the place was occupied by William KNOX () for a short time.
-He died there, and his family so scattered that I lost track of all the children but three, Sarah, whom Nathaniel DAVIDSON raised; Jeremiah, whom John KELLY raised; and Martha, whom Joseph LOWELL took.
+After George Stewart left his improvement at the foot of the hill, the place was occupied by William Knox for a short time.
+He died there, and his family was so scattered that I lost track of all the children but three, Sarah, whom Nathaniel DAVIDSON raised; Jeremiah, whom John KELLY raised; and Martha, whom Joseph POWELL took.

 0 Comments